Caribbean Club Championship

 The Caribbean Club Championship, also known as the CFU Club Championship or CFU Club Champions' Cup, was an annual international football competition held amongst association football clubs that are members of the Caribbean Football Union (CFU).
-The Caribbean Club Championship served as a qualifying event for the CONCACAF Champions League tournament.
+The tournament served as a qualifying event for the CONCACAF Champions League and, from 2017, the CONCACAF League.

-The tournament was officially the Flow CONCACAF Caribbean Club Championship for sponsorship reasons from 2018 to 2022.

-With the expansion of the CONCACAF Champions League starting from the 2024 edition, the 2022 edition of the Caribbean Club Championship was the last held.
-Instead, a regional cup tournament will be launched as a qualifying tournament of the CONCACAF Champions League for teams from the Caribbean, besides those which qualify directly through their professional leagues.
+In 2023, the tournament was replaced by the CONCACAF Caribbean Cup which follows a similar format.
+This change was made in conjunction with the expansion of the CONCACAF Champions League starting from the 2024 edition.

 Qualification

 Thirty-one national associations affiliated with the CFU were invited to participate, with each eligible to send two clubs, usually their league champions and runners-up.
 However, many member nations did not send a representative team every year.
 CFU also allowed Antigua Barracuda, Puerto Rico Islanders, and Puerto Rico FC (all now defunct) to compete despite being members of the United States league system.
-This tournament currently sent three or four teams to CONCACAF competitions: the champions enter the CONCACAF Champions League, the runners-up and third place teams enter the CONCACAF League, and the fourth place team competed in a playoff with the Caribbean Club Shield winner for a spot in the CONCACAF League.
+This tournament currently sent three or four teams to CONCACAF competitions: the champions enter the CONCACAF Champions League, the runners-up and third place teams enter the CONCACAF League, and the fourth place team competed in a playoff with the CFU Club Shield winner for a spot in the CONCACAF League.

 The CFU presented an exact replica of the championship trophy to the winning team for their permanent possession.